danielkrg/ETF-Analysis/README.md

 The frontend was built with React using Vite for a simpler setup and faster web development.
 CSV file parsing was done asynchronously with papaparse.
-Chart generation was done client side with Chart.js with the React integration and a Chart.js plugin to allow for zooming and panning.
+Chart generation was done client side with Chart.js using the React integration and a Chart.js plugin to allow for zooming and panning.

-### To run:
+### To Run:

 1. Install Dependencies:
 ```bash